Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzDdosProtectionPlan.md

 ## SYNTAX

 ```
-New-AzureRmDdosProtectionPlan -ResourceGroupName <String> -Name <String> -Location <String> [-Tag <Hashtable>]
+New-AzDdosProtectionPlan -ResourceGroupName <String> -Name <String> -Location <String> [-Tag <Hashtable>]
  [-AsJob] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The New-AzureRmDdosProtectionPlan cmdlet creates a DDoS protection plan.
+The New-AzDdosProtectionPlan cmdlet creates a DDoS protection plan.

 ## EXAMPLES

 ### Example 1: Create and associate a DDoS protection plan with a new virtual network
 ```
-D:\> $ddosProtectionPlan = New-AzureRmDdosProtectionPlan -ResourceGroupName ResourceGroupName -Name DdosProtectionPlanName -Location "West US"
+D:\> $ddosProtectionPlan = New-AzDdosProtectionPlan -ResourceGroupName ResourceGroupName -Name DdosProtectionPlanName -Location "West US"
-D:\> $subnet = New-AzureRmVirtualNetworkSubnetConfig -Name SubnetName -AddressPrefix 10.0.1.0/24
+D:\> $subnet = New-AzVirtualNetworkSubnetConfig -Name SubnetName -AddressPrefix 10.0.1.0/24
-D:\> $vnet = New-AzureRmvirtualNetwork -Name VnetName -ResourceGroupName ResourceGroupName -Location "West US" -AddressPrefix 10.0.0.0/16 -DnsServer 8.8.8.8 -Subnet $subnet -EnableDdoSProtection -DdosProtectionPlanId $ddosProtectionPlan.Id
+D:\> $vnet = New-AzvirtualNetwork -Name VnetName -ResourceGroupName ResourceGroupName -Location "West US" -AddressPrefix 10.0.0.0/16 -DnsServer 8.8.8.8 -Subnet $subnet -EnableDdoSProtection -DdosProtectionPlanId $ddosProtectionPlan.Id
 ```

-First, we create a new DDoS Protection plan with the **New-AzureRmDdosProtectionPlan** command.
+First, we create a new DDoS Protection plan with the **New-AzDdosProtectionPlan** command.
-Then, we create a new virtual network with **New-AzureRmvirtualNetwork** and we specify the ID of the newly created plan in the parameter **DdosProtectionPlanId**.
+Then, we create a new virtual network with **New-AzvirtualNetwork** and we specify the ID of the newly created plan in the parameter **DdosProtectionPlanId**.
 In this case, since we are associating the virtual network with a plan, we can also specify the parameter **EnableDdoSProtection**.

 ### Example 2: Create and associate a DDoS protection plan with an existing virtual network
 ```
-D:\> $ddosProtectionPlan = New-AzureRmDdosProtectionPlan -ResourceGroupName ResourceGroupName -Name DdosProtectionPlanName -Location "West US"
+D:\> $ddosProtectionPlan = New-AzDdosProtectionPlan -ResourceGroupName ResourceGroupName -Name DdosProtectionPlanName -Location "West US"
-D:\> $vnet = Get-AzureRmVirtualNetwork -Name VnetName -ResourceGroupName ResourceGroupName
+D:\> $vnet = Get-AzVirtualNetwork -Name VnetName -ResourceGroupName ResourceGroupName
 D:\> $vnet.DdosProtectionPlan = New-Object Microsoft.Azure.Commands.Network.Models.PSResourceId
 D:\> $vnet.DdosProtectionPlan.Id = $ddosProtectionPlan.Id
 D:\> $vnet.EnableDdosProtection = $true
-D:\> $vnet | Set-AzureRmVirtualNetwork
+D:\> $vnet | Set-AzVirtualNetwork

 Name                   : VnetName